AgataSzyszko/Portfolio/README.md

 ## What You'll Find Here

-* My collection of API requests for testing basic features of Trello's API in Postman.
+* My collection of requests for testing basic features of Trello's API in Postman.

 ## Tools I Use